Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 ![Imgur](https://imgur.com/3gLk8AV.jpg)

-Next we will SSH into the instance, apply neccesary updatesand install Apache server since the instance is going to be utilized as a web server.
+Next we will SSH into the instance, apply neccesary updates and install Apache server since the instance is going to be utilized as a web server.

-In perevious Labs we have shown how to ssh into our instances.
-Kindly make reference to previous labs on how to ssh into the instance.
-Also note that you must have created an inbound rule to allows ssh traffic into the instance, to do that run the command below
+In previous Labs, we have shown how to SSH into our instances.
+Kindly make reference to previous labs on how to SSH into the instance.
+Also note that you must have created an inbound rule to allow SSH traffic into the instance.
+To do that, run the command below

     aws ec2 authorize-security-group-ingress \
     --group-id sg-0dc1375667a36313f \